Hu Bing

 Hu Bing (born February 14, 1971) is a Chinese actor, model, singer, designer and producer.
 He started as a fashion model in 1990 and been a top male model in China for over 20 years.
 He won the "Top Chinese Male Model" title in 1991 and was the first Chinese male model to walk the international fashion runway.
-Since then, Hu has been the image for many top international fashion names such as Louis Vuitton, Dolce & Gabbana, Valentino, etc. Hu started his transition from the fashion runway to the TV screen in 1996 and became a household name after the success of the TV drama Love Talks (1999), in which he played the male leading role.
+Since then, Hu has been the image for many top international fashion names such as Louis Vuitton, Dolce & Gabbana, Valentino, etc.

+Hu started his transition from the fashion runway to the TV screen in 1996 and became a household name after the success of the TV drama Love Talks (1999), in which he played the male leading role.
 Continuously from 2000 to 2005, Hu was voted one of the four most popular young actors in China (Hu left China to further strengthen his performing aptitude in an American institute in 2005).
 Hu is known for his on-screen portrayals in both China and Japan as an actor, and as a fashion icon all across East Asia.

 Early life

 Hu was born in Hangzhou, Zhejiang.
 His parents are from military backgrounds and he has an older brother Hu Dong (胡东), who's also an acclaimed Chinese actor, model and singer.
 After high school, Hu attended the Zhejiang Provincial Athletic Institute, where he majored in health education and sports psychology.

 Hu started training to become a professional athlete at the age of 11.
 He became a member of the Zhejiang Provincial team at the age of 14 and won the Chinese National Rowing Championship in the men's single scull event at the age of 16 (the youngest national champion for the event).
-At age 17, he was drafted into the Chinese National Rowing Team and came in 7th in the 1989 World Rowing Championships (at Lake Bled in SR Slovenia, Yugoslavia) in the men's coxless pair event at the age of 18.
+At age 17, he was drafted into the Chinese National Rowing Team.
 He was also a member of the Chinese Olympics Team during the 1988 Summer Olympics in Seoul, South Korea.
 Hu's professional athletic career came to an end when he suffered a back injury due to overtraining in 1990 at the age of 19, and became a fashion model soon after.